sarahelizad/simonGame/README.md

 ### What I learned

 This project expanded my knowledge of JavaScript logic and control flow.
-I experimented with animation and sound to create to enhance player experience.
+I experimented with animation and sound to enhance player experience.
 I also utilized jQuery to simplify the code and implement event handlers more efficiently.

 ## Author